robseb/Django2FPGAdemo/README.md

   * The *render*-function uses the "*DisplayTemplate.html*" HTML file to build the canvas of the web interface
   * Django only looks for this kind of template file in this folder structure: *<App>/templates/<App>/*
-  * That meens here, that this file must be located at here:
+  * That meens, that this file must be located here:
     ````txt
     DjangoFPGA/BoardInteraction/templates/BoardInteraction/DisplayTemplate.html
     ````